Ayesha-Imr/gdg-rag/README.md

 # Study Space

-Study Space is a RAG-based app that allows you to interact with your uploaded documents.
+Study Space is a basic, beginner friendly RAG app for personalised study help that allows you to interact with your uploaded documents.
 You can:

 - Ask questions and get precise answers based on the document content.
 - Generate quizzes to test your knowledge.